 The PMBOK Guide is published by the PMI and stands for “Project Management Body of Knowledge.”
-This Guide defines the standards of project management and sets the terminology.
+This Guide establishes the standards of project management and defines the terminology.

-The PMI printed the first edition of this book in 1996, and a new edition comes out every four years.
-As of now, the current version is the 6th edition, published in September 2017.
+PMI printed the first edition of this book in 1996, and a new edition comes out every four years.
+As of now, the current version is the 7th edition, published in August 2021.

-The PMBOK Guide is famous because of the PMP exam, the most renowned certification for project professionals and the PMBOK Guide is the basis for it.
+The PMBOK Guide is an invaluable tool to pass the PMP exam, the most renowned certification for project professionals; the exam is based largely on the PMBOK Guide.

-Therefore, every project professional who wishes to become a PMP has to study this guide.
+Accordingly, every project professional who wishes to become a PMP should carefully study this guide.

 What is the PMBOK Guide?

 The PMBOK Guide is a process-based book that provides a framework to manage projects.
-The knowledge in it has evolved from the best practices of project management professionals throughout the world.
+The knowledge in it is derived from the best practices of project management professionals throughout the world.

-Guidelines available in the PMBOK Guide are industry independent and you can apply them to any domain.
+Guidelines available in the PMBOK Guide are industry-independent, so you can apply them to any domain.

-PMI develops this guide through a transparent consensus, with the help of many cross-field project management experts and volunteers.
-Any PMI members can contribute to its development.
+PMI develops this guide through a transparent consensus with the help of many cross-field project management experts and volunteers.
+Any PMI member can contribute to its development.

-Please note that the PMBOK Guide does not provide a methodology, or give advice on how to run a project.
+Please note that the PMBOK Guide does not provide a methodology or advice on running a project.
 It provides the framework.
-It is the job of the project manager to develop the methodologies by tailoring the best industry practices available in the guide to suit their requirements.
+The project manager’s job is to develop the methodologies by tailoring the best industry practices available in the guide to suit their requirements.

 A Brief History of the PMBOK Guide